 If the member is designating an appeal representative to appeal on his or her behalf, the member must complete and return a signed and dated Designation of Appeal Representative Form prior to CHIPA's deadline for resolving the appeal.
-In cases where the appeal is expedited, a provider may initiate appeal without written consent from the member.

-APPEALS PROCESS DETAIL
+APPEAL PROCESS DETAIL

-This section contains detailed information about the appeal process for members:
+This section contains detailed information about the appeal process for members.
+This includes: